Mikejo5000/vsts-docs-pr/docs/pipelines/languages/docker.md

 You can build and test your app, before creating the Docker image, in two ways:

+* Orchestrate using build pipeline
+* Orchestrate using **Dockerfile**

+### Orchestrate using build pipeline

-1. Use the build pipeline as the primary means to orchestrate building your code, running tests, and creating an image.
-In this approach, you leverage [tasks](../process/tasks.md) to build and test your code.
+In this approach, you use the build pipeline as the primary means to orchestrate building your code, running tests, and creating an image.
 This approach is useful if you want to:

 * leverage (in-built or Marketplace) tasks to define how you build and test your app
 * run tasks that require authentication via service endpoints (e.g., authenticated NuGet or npm feeds)
 * publish test results

 To create an image, you run a `docker build` command at the end of your build pipeline.
-This requires a  `Dockerfile` to be present in your repository.
-The `Dockerfile` copies the results of your build into the container.
+The **Dockerfile** contains the instructions to copy the results of your build into the container.

-2. Use `Dockerfile` as the primary means to build your code and run tests.
-In this approach, there is a single step in your build pipeline to run `docker build`.
-The rest of the steps are orchestrated by the docker build process itself.
-It is common to use a [multi-stage docker build](https://docs.docker.com/develop/develop-images/multistage-build/) in this approach.
-The advantage of this approach is that your build process is entirely captured in your Dockerfile and it is portable between the development machine and any build system.
-However, you cannot leverage specific features of VSTS or TFS such as tasks, phases, or test analytics.

 The instructions in the example above are based on the first approach.
-Following that example, you can observe that:
+If you followed that example, you can observe that:

 * **.NET Core** task is used to build, test, and publish the app
 * Test results are published by the **.NET Core** task
 * `docker build` command is invoked either through a task or a script at the end of the build pipeline.

+### Orchestrate using Dockerfile

+In this approach, you use **Dockerfile** as the primary means to build your code and run tests.
+The build pipeline has a single step to run `docker build`.
+The rest of the steps are orchestrated by the Docker build process itself.
+It is common to use a [multi-stage Docker build](https://docs.docker.com/develop/develop-images/multistage-build/) in this approach.
+The advantage of this approach is that your build process is entirely captured in your **Dockerfile** and it is portable between the development machine and any build system.
+However, you cannot leverage specific features of VSTS or TFS such as tasks, phases, or test analytics.

-For the second approach, create a Dockerfile at the root of your repository with the following contents:
+To follow this approach, create a **Dockerfile** at the root of your repository with the following contents:

 ```
 # First stage of multi-stage build